Students with Disabilities

 At Metro Nashville Public Schools, we believe that every student has the ability to succeed.
 We believe that inclusive education is the norm and ensures a high-quality education for every student.
 By setting rigorous standards and providing effective instruction, intervention and necessary supports for success, we provide an array of services and resources to students and families.
 In collaboration with educators and families we foster high expectations and provide services to meet the academic, as well as the social, behavioral, adaptive, and physical needs of the whole child.

 In accordance with Tennessee State Law and Child Find, our schools strive to provide every student with exactly the kind of learning environment they need.
 However, our capabilities don’t end with our students.
 Metro Nashville Public Schools also works with the families of its students.
 The purpose of Child Find is to identify, locate, and evaluate those who need special education and related services.

 MNPS Partners With Parents

 Raising a child that has special needs is a huge undertaking.
-Whether your child suffers from autism, visual impairment, deafness, developmental delay, intellectual disabilities, physical impairments, emotional disturbance, speech impairment, or a traumatic brain injury, we have strong team of specialists standing by to help!
-Our programs are 100 percent inclusive and take a holistic approach to special needs education.
+Whether your child has autism, visual impairment, deafness, developmental delay, intellectual disabilities, physical impairments, emotional disturbance, speech impairment, or a traumatic brain injury, we have a strong team of specialists standing by to help!
+Our programs are inclusive and take a holistic approach to special needs education.

 All children grow and develop at different rates.
-If you suspect that your child suffers from any sort of disability, you can come to us for guidance.
-The sooner your child’s unique educational needs are realized, the sooner they can begin receiving the help they need.
-You can schedule a meeting to discuss your child’s needs by calling our office at (615) 259-8698.
+If you suspect that your child has a disability, you can come to us for guidance.
+You can schedule a meeting to discuss your child’s needs by calling our office at 615-687-4551 ext 665698.
 From there, here’s the process: